daniel-lib/Projectory/README.md

 ## Disclaimer

 This app is still under development.
-It's not ready for release yet.
+It's not production-ready yet.